List of awards and nominations received by Fiona Apple: GAFFA Awards

-Gold Derby Music Awards

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences of the United States for outstanding achievements in the record industry.
 Often considered the highest music honor, the awards were established in 1958.
 All five of Apple's studio albums have earned her nominations, and she has twice been nominated in the Best Female Rock Vocal Performance and Best Rock Song categories.
 She has been nominated three times in Best Alternative Music Album.
 Overall, Apple has received three awards from eleven nominations.